 The film became the first animated feature to be nominated for the Golden Raspberry Award for Worst Picture, Worst Screenplay, Worst Screen Combo (any two obnoxious emojis) and Worst Director, and the first to be nominated for a Razzie in general since the Star Wars: The Clone Wars movie ("Worst Prequel, Remake, Rip-off or Sequel").
 It won all four awards.

-It is also the second animated movie to win a Razzie ever, period, the first being Thumbelina ("Worst Song").
+It is also the second animated movie to win a Razzie ever, period, the first being Thumbelina (in the "Worst Song" category for "Marry the Mole").